 A fall of 25% in sawn softwood consumption was experienced in 2008 with a further 7% reduction in 2009.
-The improvement in consumption in 2010 of 8% is likely to be followed by a 6% reduction in 2011.
+The improvement in consumption in 2010 of 8% was followed by a 6% reduction in 2011.
 The development of sawn softwood consumption by source of supply is shown in chart 6.

-Imports fell by 31% and UK domestic consumption (production less exports) by 8% in 2008, but domestic consumption has risen each year since 2008 and is expected to rise once again in 2011, by around 8%.
-This contrasts with a decline in imports in 2011 of around 14%, although the eventual total after amendments and late returns will push the import total above the 4,500,000 million m3 mark.
+Imports fell by 31% and UK domestic consumption (production less exports) by 8% in 2008, but domestically produced consumption has risen each year since 2008 and increased once again in 2011, by around 7%.
+This contrasts with a decline in imports in 2011 of around 14%.

-The forecast of just over 3.1 million m3 for domestic consumption is derived from the midpoint between the Forestry Commission's forecast of UK sawn softwood production submitted to the United Nations Economic Commission for Europe (UNECE) Timber Committee within its Joint Forestry Questionnaire and current industry opinion of the eventual outturn of sawn softwood production in 2011.
-This production estimate is then subtracted from the provisional export volume provided from HMRC trade data.
+The forecast provided in the March 2012 report of just over 3.1 million m3 for domestic consumption was derived from the mid-point between the Forestry Commission's forecast of UK sawn softwood production submitted to the United Nations Economic Commission for Europe (UNECE) Timber Committee and the (then) current industry opinion of the eventual outturn of sawn softwood production in 2011.
+This production estimate was then subtracted from the provisional export volume provided from HMRC trade data.
+These estimates were accurate to within less than 1% of the actual.